-Even hardcore romance deniers can’t help but feel the pull of a slightly special occasion when February 14th rolls around but if, like me, the thought of sitting in a restaurant surrounded by gushy couples and awkward dates makes you shudder with horror, consider instead cooking something out of the ordinary at home.
+Even hardcore romance deniers can’t help but feel the pull of a slightly special occasion when 14 February rolls around.
+But if, like me, the thought of sitting in a restaurant surrounded by gushy couples and awkward dates makes you shudder with horror, consider cooking something out of the ordinary at home.

-No one wants a stressed out, sweaty Valentine’s chef, so a simple starter is the way forward.
-For a starter that evokes romance, look to oysters – they are an aphrodisiac after all.
-Try this Oysters with Tabasco and Coriander Dressing recipe, which is deceptively simple to make but suggests that you’ve made such a huge effort.
+No one wants a stressed-out, sweaty Valentine’s chef, so a simple starter is the way forward.
+For a starter that evokes romance, look to oysters – they are an aphrodisiac, after all.
+Try this Oysters with Tabasco and Coriander Dressing recipe, which is deceptively simple to make but, perhaps, suggests that you’ve made such an enormous effort.

 And if slippery shellfish doesn’t float your boat, you can never go wrong with a dressed-up burrata.
 Sit the creamy cheese on tender, fresh spring leaves, perfectly ripe cherry tomatoes, crisp red onions and crunchy nuts of your choice – then drizzle the whole lot with olive oil.

 Another make-ahead and swoon-worthy way to kick things off is with a simple, decadent French onion soup.
 This French onion soup recipe by Raymond Blanc makes for a deep, savoury French classic of caramelised Rose de Roscoff onions, floating croutons and grated Comté cheese on the top.